4 Tips for Paying Off Your Holiday Debt

 Cutting your spending may not be enough.
 You may need to find additional sources for income to finish paying off holiday debt.

 If available, you could work some overtime hours at your current job.
 Another option is to pick up a part-time job or start a side hustle in your spare time to earn extra money.
-If you receive bonuses from your job or are expecting a tax return, those funds can go towards paying off debt, too.
+If you receive bonuses from your job or are expecting a tax return, those funds can go toward paying off debt, too.

 Another way to avoid mounting interest charges is to transfer your existing credit card balance to a balance transfer credit card.
 They offer introductory 0% APR on balance transfers for extended periods, sometimes as long as 18 to 21 months.